sXrgi/sX-Sniper/README.md

 ---
 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the SPL License.
 Created with ❤️ by @sxsniper_sol